 ALL Projects As Applicable

-CHW - Figure 00, 01, CHW - Figure 02, 03, 04, 06,
+CHW - Figure 02, 03, 04 , 06,

-05A OR 05B 07, 08
+05A OR 05B 07, -08

 - Please refer to the Chilled Water Metering Responsibility Table in the attached Figures.
-The table identifies the parties responsible for designing, providing, installing, terminating, and verifying the metering equipment. - All chilled water metering systems installed at the university main or branch campuses must adhere to this Standard.
-The university does not accept substitutes for chilled water metering, as Onicon is the university standard. - 3.
+The table identifies the parties responsible for designing, providing, installing, terminating, and verifying the metering equipment. - All chilled water metering systems installed at the university main or branch campuses must adhere to this Standard. - 3.
 All buildings, new or renovated, that are supplied with chilled water, shall be metered per these standards.

 - Coordination of chilled water service and metering requirements with UES is important for the success of the project. - 2.
-At the 50% Construction Document Phase the following shall be shown on plans and reviewed with UES: - Proposed routing of CHW service from campus distribution loop to the building - · Proposed location of meter - · Proposed metering configuration - Proposed heat rejection into the CHW system, CHW supply temperature, CHW return temperature and volume - All included Figures identified by UCF for the service type.
+At the 50% Construction Document Phase the following shall be shown on plans and reviewed with UES: - Proposed routing of CHW service from campus distribution loop to the building for approval - Proposed location of meter - Proposed metering configuration - Proposed heat rejection rates into the CHW system, CHW supply temperature, CHW return temperature and volume and pipe size - All included Figures identified by UCF for the service type.
 Designer shall identify any aspects of the Figure that cannot or will not be provided. - All requested Figures shall be submitted to UCF UES, through UCF's project manager. - 3.
-At the 100% Construction Document Phase, the following shall be shown on plans and reviewed with UCF UES: - Final routing of CHW service from campus distribution loop to the building
+At the 100% Construction Document Phase, the following shall be shown on plans and reviewed with UCF UES: - Final approved routing of CHW service from campus distribution loop to the building - Final location of BTU and flow meter(s), including horizontal and vertical clearances

-- Final location of BTU and flow meter(s), including horizontal and vertical clearances - Final heat rejection into the CHW system, CHW supply temperature, CHW return temperature and volume - Proposed point of connection and integration of the BTU meter to the building level and campus level DDC system - Proposed source of power for BTU and flow meter.
+- Final heat rejection rates into the CHW system, CHW supply temperature, CHW return temperature and volume and pipe size - Proposed point of connection and integration of the BTU meter to the building level and campus level DDC system - Proposed source of power for BTU and flow meter.
 This includes the panel name, circuit number, circuit breaker size and location of electrical panel on the floor plans - All included Figures identified by UCF for the service type.
 Designer shall identify any aspects of the Figure that cannot or will not be provided.